vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     +++vibrationJob+++

-1. Under **Subscription**, choose the subscription you are using for the lab.
+1. Under **Subscription**, ensure that the subscription you are using for the lab is selected.

 1. Under **Resource group**, select **@lab.CloudResourceGroup(ResourceGroup1).Name**.

-1. Under **Location**, select **@lab.CloudResourceGroup(ResourceGroup1).Location**.
+1. Under **Location**, verify that **@lab.CloudResourceGroup(ResourceGroup1).Location** is selected.

 1. Under **Hosting environment**, ensure that **Cloud** is selected.

 1. Under **Streaming units**, reduce the number from **3** to **1**.

-    This lab does not require 3 units and this will reduce costs.
+    This lab does not require 3 units.
+Limiting the number of streaming units to what you actually require will help to reduce costs.

 1. To create the Stream Analytics job, click **Create**.

-1. Wait for the **Your deployment is complete** message, then open the new resource.
+1. Wait for the **Your deployment is complete** message, and then click **Go to resource**.

     > **Tip:** If you miss the message to go to the new resource, or need to find a resource at any time, select **Home/All resources**.
 Enter enough of the resource name for it to appear in the list of resources.

-1. Take a moment to examine your new Stream Analytics job.
+1. Take a moment to examine the UI provided by your new Stream Analytics job.

     Notice that you have an empty job, showing no inputs or outputs, and a skeleton query.
 The next step is to populate these entries.